ikido/kilometric/README.md

 TODO:

+- EventManager, Worker and their specs
 - Add method_missing to catch non-existent DSL verbs
 - Add current timestamp if no _type option was passed to KiloMetric::API#event
 - Allow to fetch data from multiple gauges with KiloMetric::API#fetch_gauge_values
+- Use BRPOPLPUSH instead of BLPOP for more durable message processing in KiloMetric::Worker, e.g. not to loose events

 Requirements: